ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ilola-avtcore-rtp-v3c.md

 ### General

-In V3C bitstream the atlas component is identified by vuh_unit_type equal to V3C_AD in the V3C unit header.
+In V3C bitstream the atlas component is identified by vuh_unit_type equal to V3C_AD, or V3C_CAD in case of common atlas data, in the V3C unit header.
 The V3C atlas component consists of atlas NAL units that define header and payload pairs and are described in {{Atlas-NAL-units}}.
-V3C video components are identified by vuh_unit_type equal to V3C_OVD, V3C_GVD, V3C_AVD, and V3C_PVD respectively.
-V3C video components can be further separated by other values in the V3C unit header such as vuh_attribute_index, vuh_attribute_index, vuh_attribute_partition_index, vuh_map_index and vuh_auxiliary_video_flag.
+V3C video components are identified by vuh_unit_type equal to V3C_OVD, V3C_GVD, V3C_AVD, and V3C_PVD.
+V3C video components can be further separated by other values in the V3C unit header such as vuh_attribute_index, vuh_attribute_partition_index, vuh_map_index and vuh_auxiliary_video_flag.
 By mapping V3C parameter set information to vuh_attribute_index, a V3C decoder identifies which attribute a given V3C video component contains, e.g. color.

 The information supplied by V3C unit header SHOULD be provided in one form or another to a V3C decoder, e.g. as part of SDP as described in this memo in {{Session-Description-Protocol}}.
 The four-byte V3C unit header syntax and semantics are copied below as defined in {{ISO.IEC.23090-5}}.